agi-now/docs/docs/world_model/knowledge_representation.md

 # Knowledge Representation

 ## Hierarchical Relation
-Information like `apples are fruits` is stored in the knowledge base with `parents` relation between two concepts:
+Information like "apples are fruits" is stored in the knowledge base with `parents` relation between two concepts:
 ![](../../assets/images/img1.png)

 This relation tells the agent that everything that is known about the concept `Fruit` is also applicable for the concept `Apple`.